 Why Tap Water Is Better Than Bottled Water

 - Buying bottled water is like pouring money down the drain.
-It is thousands of times more expensive than tap water, which is just as clean and healthy as bottled water.
+Bottled water costs from $0.89 per gallon to $8.26 per gallon, compared to fractions of a penny for water from your tap.
+That makes bottled water thousands of times more expensive than tap water.

 - Water bottle garbage is a major source of pollution.

 - Buying a reusable bottle is an easy way to save money and help the environment.

 Is My Tap Water Safe?